mingw4/cs241-fa21/lovable_linux/final_exam_practice.md

 1. Define circular wait, mutual exclusion, hold and wait, and no-preemption.
 How are these related to deadlock?

+    There are four necessary and sufﬁcient conditions for deadlock – meaning if these conditions hold then there is a non-zero probability that the system will deadlock at any given iteration.
+These are known as the Coffman Conditions [1].

+    • Mutual Exclusion: No two processes can obtain a resource at the same time.

+    • Circular Wait: There exists a cycle in the Resource Allocation Graph, or there exists a set of processes {P1, P2,...} such that P1 is waiting for resources held by P2, which is waiting for P3,..., which is waiting for P1. • Hold and Wait: Once a resource is obtained, a process keeps the resource locked.

+    • No pre-emption: Nothing can force the process to give up a resource.

+    They are related to deadlock since that if these four conditions hold then there is a non-zero probability that the system will deadlock at any given iteration.
+    //Cited from CS241_Textbook 8.2 Coffman Conditions.

 2. What problem does the Banker's Algorithm solve?

+    The Banker's Algorithm solves the problem of deadlock avoidance.

 3. What is the difference between Deadlock Prevention, Deadlock Detection and Deadlock Avoidance?